Dealing with childhood eczema is challenging, but for people on the autistic spectrum it can be even more difficult.

-Sensory issues, the need for routine and dislike of change are all common traits in autistic people and can make coping with skin flare ups difficult.
+Sensory issues, the need for routine and dislike of change are all common traits in people with autism and can make coping with skin flare ups difficult.

-Jenn lives in Northern Ireland with her husband James and two autistic children Johnny (10) and Sam (8).
+Jenn lives in Northern Ireland with her husband James and two children with autism – Johnny (10) and Sam (8).
 Johnny has severe eczema and the family can have a difficult time applying cream and coping with flares.

 Jenn said: “Autism makes dealing with eczema extremely challenging.
 Johnny has sensory issues and needs to have his skin covered all the time, he likes long sleeves and cosy socks and weighted blankets but these things make him hot which is a cause for his skin to flare.
 But he refuses to not be fully covered so we are stuck between a rock and a hard place.